MHmi1/Image_Denoising_Classification/README.md

 <p>4- ResNet 50
 <p>5- Inception V3

-<p>we have used Noise detection and deduction from these deep models:
+<p> We have used Noise detection and reduction from these deep models:
 <p>1- UNet
 <p>2- Autoencoder